-Bennettsville is a blue-collar town, with 36.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Bennettsville is a city of production and manufacturing workers, professionals, and sales and office workers.
-There are especially a lot of people living in Bennettsville who work in sales jobs (9.94%), office and administrative support (8.42%), and healthcare (8.27%).
+Bennettsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Bennettsville is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Bennettsville who work in office and administrative support (9.35%), sales jobs (9.23%), and food service (9.03%).

-As is often the case in a small city, Bennettsville doesn't have a public transportation system that people use to get to and from their jobs every day.
+Bennettsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Bennettsville is an extremely ethnically-diverse city.
 The people who call Bennettsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bennettsville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Bennettsville include German, Irish, Scots-Irish, and African.
+Important ancestries of people in Bennettsville include Irish, English, German, African, and Italian.

 The most common language spoken in Bennettsville is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Langs. of India.